nitschis/GreyEveTheme/README.md

 This is the best I can do with the default Microsoft theming engine, if you don't like something, it is likely because of those limitations.
 This is built upon their High Contrast theme, so be aware that some programs might look different.
 If you don't like it just select the Windows default theme and everything will be reverted.

-If you don't trust a zip download (it only has 700 byte and I am a nice guy) you can just create your own theme file and copy this text I created into it.
 _______________

 Personal recommendations and fixes: